|Gongfu Cha | White Tea | Yellow Tea | Green Tea | Oolong | Pu-erh Tea | Tea Pots | Photos

 The best way to enjoy this tea is in a tall glass so that you can watch the garden of green needles float and sink during the infusions.

 I’ve always thought that China has the highest quality green teas.
 Japan also produces very high quality green tea, but it is processed a bit differently, and their flavors are different.
-The highest quality Chinese green tea is picked pre-Qing Ming, again just as the bushes begin their growth.
+The highest quality Chinese green tea is picked pre-Qing Ming just as the bushes begin their growth.
 Outside of Souzhou, Barbara and I have visited Xishan, the largest island in Lake Tai Hu.
 The village of Piao Miao had a snow fall one week earlier.
 We were climbing the short mountain and stepping all over the broken Qing and Ming Dynasty pottery shards to watch our friend, Zhou Guo-Dong (Dong dong), pick and process Bi Luo Chun tea.
 His five family members would pick the smallest of emerging branch tips from 6 in the morning until noon – picking maybe 500 grams of leaves that day.
 It takes about 120,000 young sprouts to make one kilo of finished tea (and that may be the Chinese / Taiwanese way of measuring tea weight where 1 kilo = 600 grams).
 The leaves would be hand sorted to pick only the best leaves that would not be broken or bruised.
 The daily batch would then be dried and pressed by his father in a wok heated with a small wood fire stoked by his uncle.
 Later crops of leaves would, of course, produce much higher quantities of tea leaves as the bushes actively started to grow but the taste changes.
 The 2006 pre-Qing Ming Bi Luo Chun is being picked from Dong dong’s tea bushes on top of the highest point on Piao Miao which faces East and is being dried and pressed in a large steel wok by his Father and Uncle at their home on the southern base of the mountain right now – 3/28/2006.

-Barbara and I are just beginning our education in Japanese green teas.
 Most Japanese green teas are first steamed for about 30 seconds, sorted, and then dried over various amounts of heat.

-The year’s first flush of tea leaves is called Ichiban Cha and is harvested throughout May in Uji in the Kyoto region.
+The year’s first flush of tea leaves in Japan is called Ichiban Cha and is harvested throughout May in Uji in the Kyoto region.
 Kyoto is considered the birth place of Japanese tea.
 A Buddhist monk, Eisai, popularized the idea of drinking tea in 1191.
 Kyoto is also considered the finest tea growing area in Japan because in 1738 Sohen Nagatani developed the Japanese tea processing methods that are still used 270 later.
 Kyoto, which was Japan’s capital for over one thousand years, is hilly with hot sunny Summer days and cool misty nights.
 Uji harvests their Ichibancha a few weeks later than the rest of Japan (such as the Shizuoka and Kagoshima regions) because of the climate.

 To prepare for the first harvest of tea leaves, the bushes are pruned in March.
 Tea bushes are harvested from two to five times from Spring to Fall – the first and finest picking is called Ichibancha (which is the highest quality) followed by the second picking called Nibancha sometime during June or July.
 The third picking called Sanbancha is mid to late Summer and if there is a Fall picking it is called Yonbancha.
 Nibancha, Sanbancha, and Yonbancha are sold as lower grade teas.